 The composition of the College’s Student Grievance Committee shall consist of five members: one student, one unit professional, one faculty member, one non-unit professional and one unit classified employee.
 The President or his/her designee shall appoint each member from among the recommendations submitted by the Student Grievance Officer.

-Service on a Committee shall be voluntary, provided that a member who has a personal interest in the particular grievance shall be ineligible to serve on a Grievance Committee.
-All College employees serving on a Student Grievance Committee, and acting within the scope of their official duties on the Committee, shall be covered to the full extent provided under Massachusetts General Laws, Chapter 258, including, the indemnification provision contained in M.G.L., Chapter 258, Section 9.
+Service on the Committee shall be voluntary, provided that a member who has a personal interest in a particular Grievance shall be ineligible to serve on the Grievance Committee.
+All College employees serving on the Student Grievance Committee, and acting within the scope of their official duties on the Committee, shall be protected from liability to the full extent provided under Massachusetts General Laws, Chapter 258, and eligible for indemnification as provided for pursuant to M.G.L.
+Chapter 258, Section 9.

 The following guidelines provide the framework for conducting a Student Grievance Committee Hearing:

 A student may withdraw his/her complaint or Grievance at any time.
 Withdrawal must be accomplished in writing or by oral agreement confirmed in writing.